es-tooling/module-replacements/docs/modules/chalk.md

 # chalk

-`chalk` and similar libraries have various alternatives which are lighter and faster.
+`chalk`, `cli-color`, and similar libraries have various alternatives which are lighter and faster.

 # Alternatives